RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 If you rather compile it yourself, simply build the Xcode project and restart Xcode.
 The plugin will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 To uninstall, just remove the plugin from there (and restart Xcode).

+Currently, the plugin supports Xcode 7.2.1 and above.
+See https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/issues/20 to add support for other Xcode versions.

 ## Contributions

 If you encounter any issues or have ideas for improvement, I am open to code contributions.